DaxicekGames/YT-DL/README.md

 # YT-DL
-Simple but powerfull TUI client for downloading YouTube videos...
+Simple but powerfull TUI client used to download YouTube videos for Windows...

 ## Functions
 - Download Youtube videos